dkagramanyan/wc_cv/docs/examples/san_v2.md

 from `G_ema` (their labels sampled from the training-set class distribution, seeded identically on every rank). combra's image-feature metrics estimate per-side statistics, so the two counts need not match.
-The reference set is fixed across training, so its features (angle density, FID/DINOv2 `(mu, sigma)`, CLIP embedding) are computed once and reused via combra's `reference_cache`; only the generated side is recomputed each evaluation tick.
+The reference set is fixed across training, so its features (pooled angles, FID/DINOv2 `(mu, sigma)`, CLIP embedding) are extracted **once before the training loop** — sharded across ranks (each rank processes its deterministic slice of the reals) and gathered to rank 0 — then cached; only the generated side is recomputed each evaluation tick.

 This mirrors the standard StyleGAN `fid50k_full` (all reals vs a fixed sample of fakes) but with a 10 000-image generated side, and it adds the angle-distribution